 And then there are those times when your fear is a derivative of a marketing tactic designed to elicit a particular behavior – usually for you to buy or buy into something that may or may not be for your benefit.

 Let’s talk about the first two as it pertains to you and your money.
 But first a quick story about scuba diving (which you may have heard me share before)…

 After finishing my MBA, I gifted myself with scuba diving lessons.
 And after twelve weeks of classroom and pool instructions, I traveled to Tortola, BVI to do my open water check-out dives.

 I was equipped with all the proper gear: wetsuit; buoyancy compensator device (or BCD); regulator; goggles; snorkel; fins; and tank.
 In other words, I was prepared for the nine (9) dives my certification required.

-That’s when my Divemaster gave me a pep talk in the form of the above bit of wisdom.
-I not only applied it to all my subsequent dives, but I have been following the spirit of her message ever since…on dry ground.
+That’s when my Divemaster gave me a pep talk in the form of the above pullquote.
+It is a bit of wisdom that I applied to all my subsequent dives.
+I have also been following the spirit of her message ever since…on dry ground.

 Her point: Make fear your friend.
 Let it remind you to make sure you double and triple-check that your gear is working as it should.

-Great point to keep top of mind when you’re diving into 90 feet of water!
+Great point to keep top of mind when you’re diving in 90 feet of water!